Ve Golokwati: References

 Quiz competitions are also organized among the basic schools in the area.

 One of the favorite days however, is the Friday which is known as "Gligbagbe" (the wall breaking day).
-It begins with the people dressed in old clothes and war-dresses, assembling in the morning at the Lukusi Gardens, a cosy shaded place at the outskirts of Deme, the seat of the paramountcy.
+It begins with the people dressed in old clothes and war-dresses, assembling in the morning at the Lukusi Gardens, a cozy shaded place at the outskirts of Ve Deme, the seat of the paramountcy.
 The various towns have their special spaces where they engage in various activities like performance of various dances like 'borborbor', 'akpi', 'adevu' and others.
 People display their culinary skills in various local dishes.